parro-it/debug-menu/readme.md

 Require this module only in renderer process code.
 BrowserWindow instance has to be opened with node integration enabled.
+We usually load this module only if `DEBUG` environment is defined, to avoid app end users inadvertently open dev tools.

 ```javascript
   const debugMenu = require('debug-menu');